Samir-Rashid/Samir-Rashid.github.io/_pages/about.md

 <div class="notice notice--announcement" markdown="1">
 #### I plan on attending [Open Sauce](https://opensauce.com/) (July 18-20, 2025 in San Mateo, California) and [TockWorld](https://world.tockos.org/tockworld8), which is happening with [RustConf](https://rustconf.com/) (Sept 2-5, 2025 in Seattle, Washington).
 Reach out if you'd like to meet me there!
 </div>

-I am a hardcore software engineer and researcher building multiplanetary cellular service at [Starlink](https://starlink.com/).
-I contribute to the Rust-based [Tock Operating System](https://tockos.org/), where I secure devices such as roots of trust and FIDO security keys.

 My research tries to make systems understandable, safe, and correct.